American occupation zone in Germany: Political organization

 Under "Proclamation no. 2" of 19 September 1945, they announced the intention to organise the territory on a federal model.
 Between 1945 and 1946, the Americans established four states in their zone: Bavaria, Bremen, Greater Hesse, and Württemberg-Baden, which worked together in the State Council of the American occupation zone (Länderrat).
 Württemberg-Baden subsequently merged with the states of Baden and Württemberg-Hohenzollern in the French occupation zone to form Baden-Württemberg in 1952.

-On 5 March 1946, the Law for Liberation from National Socialism and Militarism (German: Befreiungsgesetz) came into force in the American zone, providing the model for Denazification throughout the western zones: all Germans over 18 years of age must complete a questionnaire giving an account of their role in Nazi Germany.
+On 5 March 1946, the "Law for Liberation from National Socialism and Militarism" (German: Befreiungsgesetz) came into force in the American zone, providing the model for Denazification throughout the Western zones: all Germans over 18 years of age were required to complete a questionnaire giving an account of their role in Nazi Germany.

 In January 1946 elections were held for local councils in 10,429 towns smaller than 20,000 people.
 Nazis were disqualified from voting or running for office.
 An unexpectedly high 86% of eligible voters participated.
 CSU received the most votes in Bavaria, CDU in Württemberg-Baden, and SPD in Greater Hesse.
 While OMGUS observers were dubious of the German people having suddenly wholeheartedly embraced democracy, they were pleased that the elections gave some legitimacy to local governments that until then the American occupation had appointed.
 Landkreis and Stadtkreis elections were held on 28 April and 26 May 1946; while OMGUS remained skeptical of genuine democratic inclination, American Landkreis and Stadtkreis detachments became liaison and security forces.

-On 30 June 1946, the first state Constituent Assembly elections were held (except in Bremen).
+The first state Constituent Assembly elections (except in Bremen) were held on 30 June 1946.
 In Bavaria, CSU won a majority; in Württemberg-Baden, CDU won a plurality, whilst in Greater Hesse, SPD won a plurality.
 In Bremen, the first elections were held on 13 October 1946, resulting in a SPD majority, but Wilhelm Kaisen still chose to form a coalition with KPD and Bremen's Democratic People's Party (Bremer Demokratische Volkspartei, BDV), a precursor of FDP.
 Following the passage of state constitutions, new elections were held in Württemberg-Baden on 24 November, resulting in Reinhold Maier (DVP) continuing the all-party (CDU, SPD, DVP, KPD) government, and on 1 December in Bavaria, where CSU won a majority, but Hans Ehard still formed a grand coalition with SPD and WAV, before leading a one-party government from 20 September 1947; and in Hesse, where SPD won a plurality and Christian Stock (SPD) formed a grand coalition with CDU.
 On 12 October 1947, Bremen held another election, where SPD came four seats short of a majority and thus formed a coalition with BDV, with Kaisen continuing in office.

 On 1 January 1947, the American and British occupation zones were combined to form the Bizone.
 This became the Trizone after the French occupation zone joined on 1 August 1948 and became the Federal Republic of Germany ("West Germany") on 23 May 1949 with the passage of the Basic Law.